R

 Ish Klein is a poet, media artist and playwright.
 Her most recent book of poetry is called, The New Sun Time (Canarium Books, 2020).
 She is a founding member of the Kalamazoo River Valley Poets Theater (KRVPT) and hosts The Problems Show.
 You can read her work on the Poetry Foundation website, fenceportal.org and on the Incessant Pipe blog to name three.
 Her website is ishklein.com

-Sofia Majstorovic is a waitress based in Morongo Valley, CA. She wore her graduation gown unzipped with a dress from the fast fashion retailer "Cider" during Columbia University's massively tardy MFA commencement in May 2022.
-She tweets from the rather unfortunate 2009 handle @dofmau5.
+Sofia Majstorovic is a waitress based in Morongo Valley, CA. She wore her graduation gown unzipped with a dress from the fast fashion retailer "Cider" during Columbia University's massively tardy MFA commencement in May 2021.
+Her work has appeared in Cinema Scope, Forever Magazine, Tilted House, and Downtime Magazine, among others.
+She is the co-founder and editor of RECLINER.

 Joyce Mansour (1928-1986) was an Egyptian French poet who was associated with the French Surrealists.